Pagure/pagure/doc/pagure_ci.rst

         All of which are required field.

 * The jenkins token is any string that you give here.
 The only thing that should be kept in mind that this token should be same through out.

 * This will give a POST URL which will be used for Job Notification in Jenkins

+* The POST url will only appear only after you successfully submitted the form.

 Configuring Jenkins